FilipaGo/payup-app-prototype/README.md

 In short, we tried to convey the efficiency, high availability and ease of use of our product.

-To know more about this project, [download our Pitch Deck](https://github.com/FilipaGo/payup-app-prototype-principle/raw/master/_docs_readme/pitch_payup.key "Check out the Pitch Deck!").
+To know more about this project, [download our Keynote Pitch Deck](https://github.com/FilipaGo/payup-app-prototype-principle/raw/master/_docs_readme/pitch_deck.zip "Check out the Pitch Deck!").

 ## Conclusion